 - You can find out about estimated salaries by occupation in the USA from the US Department of Labour.

-US Federal Loans contacts
+US Federal Loans contact details

 Federal Aid Administrator